Norwegian Airlines Review – 5 Great Reasons to Choose Norwegian Air for Your Next Adventure

 Norwegian Air has racked up many awards over the years.
 Please take a look at their full list of awards and recognition here.

-If you take a look at the awards Norwegian Air is receiving, this alone should give you pause to ignore some of those less than favorable Norwegian Airlines reviews.
+If you take a look at the awards Norwegian Air is receiving, this alone should give you pause to ignore some of those less-than-favorable Norwegian Airlines reviews.
 You can’t win these awards if you are not great!

-Snapshot of Norwegian Air’s 2018 Awards
+Snapshot of Norwegian Air’s 2025 Awards

 Reason 4 to Use Norwegian Air – Comfort